 What is the best soundbar?

-We think the Sonos Arc (check price) is the best soundbar you can buy.
+We think the Sonos Arc (buy now) is the best soundbar you can buy.
 This Atmos-enabled soundbar presents a wide and spacious soundstage, with every element given plenty of breathing space.
 Detail levels are high and the bass is simultaneously deep.
 Add voice assistants, clever controls and multi-room into the mix and the Arc shapes up as a true all-in-one soundbar.

 Other soundbar recommendations

-The Roku Streambar (check price) squeezes the functionality of its widely admired streaming sticks into a small soundbar.
+The Roku Streambar (buy now) squeezes the functionality of its widely admired streaming sticks into a small soundbar.
 Its four speakers offer a significant improvement on what most TVs can produce, with way more punch, presence and detail.

-The Sonos Ray (check price) bears the usual Sonos hallmarks and styling cues, the Ray’s premium build belies its relatively accessible price tag.
+The Sonos Ray (buy now) bears the usual Sonos hallmarks and styling cues, the Ray’s premium build belies its relatively accessible price tag.
 Four amps, two tweeters and two mid-woofers work together with a bass reflex system to fill most spaces with superb sound.

-The Sony HT-ST5000 (check price) pumps out premium audio and uses a clever combination of speakers to give you an impressive sense of height.
+The Sony HT-ST5000 (buy now) pumps out premium audio and uses a clever combination of speakers to give you an impressive sense of height.
 Google Home support and wide-ranging connectivity make it easy to set up, while hi-res audio is the icing on the cake.

-Yes, the Bowers & Wilkins Formation Bar (check price) is big and expensive, but the Formation Bar does plenty to justify its sizeable cost.
+Yes, the Bowers & Wilkins Formation Bar (buy now) is big and expensive, but the Formation Bar does plenty to justify its sizeable cost.
 Nine drivers – including three dedicated to the centre channel – are powered by a total of 240W, generating an extraordinarily wide yet precisely defined soundstage.

 The best soundbars you can buy today: